 See how your garden could be transformed by using superb garden mirrors.

 Outdoor plastic mirror is lightweight and is 10 times stronger than glass.

 Acrylic Mirror is safer to use if children are around.
-The reflection with an acrylic mirror is not as true as mirror glass,
+The reflection with an acrylic mirror is not as true as mirror glass.

 Visual distortion may occur during normal use of acrylic mirror and may become more excessive when using large pieces of acrylic mirror sheet.

 It is usually made from 3mm acrylic and weighs 80% less than mirror glass.
 It can be cut to size - simply score halfway through with a knife then break along a straight edge.
-Or use a hacksaw with a fine blade.
+Or use a hacksaw or jigsaw with a fine blade.